 Maruti-badged Toyota Corolla

-Toyota and Maruti Suzuki joined in a partnership with each other last year and their first product for the Indian auto market is the Maruti-badged Toyota Corolla.
+Toyota and Maruti Suzuki joined in a partnership with each other last year and their first product for the Indian auto market could be the Maruti-badged Toyota Corolla.
 The Toyota Corolla-based Maruti sedan will be the most premium product of the Japanese automaker in the country and is expected to be launched in India in 2020.
 The vehicle will get a redesigned front and rear against its donor vehicle.
 The car will be powered by a 1.5-litre K-Series petrol engine borrowed from the Maruti Ciaz but with full hybrid technologies which will help the vehicle conform to the BS-VI emission standards.
 Maruti-badged Toyota Corolla is anticipated to have a starting price of INR 15 lakh and compete against the Hyundai Elantra and the Skoda Octavia.
 The sedan is anticipated to be the pioneer in the process to popularize the petrol-hybrid vehicles in India.

 The Maruti-badged Toyota Corolla will come with a restyled front and rear along with a BSVI-compliant petrol motor

 Maruti's latest strategy for retailing premium cars in India seems to be a simple one; tag on the Nexa badge and hope for the best.
 This has worked for a few models, like the Ciaz and Baleno, but some, like the Ignis, seem to be struggling a little.
 Maruti has decided to introduce a new premium variant of the Wagon-R, which is currently being speculated to carry the name 'XL5'.
 The XL5 will feature the same mechanicals as the WagonR, like the 1.0-litre 3-cylinder engine and the 1.2-litre 4-cylinder engine, paired to either a 5-speed manual or a 5-speed AMT.
-It is also speculated that the car would replace the Ignis.

 Maruti XL5 will be based on the new Wagon R